ahmedsaleh99/DjangoDockerTemplate/README.md

 # Django Docker Template

 A production-ready Django application template with Docker, PostgreSQL, Gunicorn, and Nginx.
-This template provides a complete setup for both development and production environments.
+This template provides a complete setup suitable for development, staging, and private production environments.

 ## Features